 "Not what Spock wants?"

-You nod, the words won't come and your throat is tightening, and you are ashamed to feel tears welling, forcing their way out, falling drop by drop down your dusty face.
+You nod, the words won't come and your throat is tightening, and you're ashamed to feel tears welling, forcing their way out, falling drop by drop down your dusty face.
 Marking you as all too human.

-"He loves you."
+"He cares for deeply you."
 She says it with such simple sincerity you almost believe it.

-"He loves her.
+"He cares deeply for her.
 The other me.
 The Christine Chapel from his universe.
-The one I so conveniently look like--a vessel waiting to be filled."
+The one I so conveniently look like—a vessel waiting to be filled."
 The one he apparently got killed.
 How did that get left out?
 How do you leave something like that out?

 "What you're saying is all about me.
 What about him?
 He may never have loved me."

-She meets your eyes and there is a hardness you have not seen before.
+She meets your eyes and there's a hardness you haven't seen before.
 "This Spock, this man from a future that is not our own, this man who, despite being innocent of the crimes Nero accused him of, still brought destruction down on us.
 This Spock you love is damaged, Christine.
 Utterly broken."

 You want to rush to his defense, but you've seen his guilt, the pacing, the way he looks out the window up to the stars.
 You've heard his voice when he talks about Kirk, the other Spock, his brother, his friend McCoy.
 You've been in his bed when he clutches you and murmurs his love, when he holds you too tightly.